TxnLab/use-wallet/README.md

 The `reconnectProviders` function is used to restore session states of wallets that rely on the `WalletConnect` protocol.

-By default, all of the supported providers except for `KMD` are returned by `useConnectWallet`.
-An array can be passed to `initializeProviders` to determine which providers your dApp supports, as shown below.
+By default, all of the supported providers except for `KMD` and `MNEMONIC` are initialized.
+You can choose which providers to support by passing an array of provider IDs to `initializeProviders` as shown here:

 ```jsx
 import { initializeProviders, PROVIDER_ID } from '@txnlab/use-wallet'